 Animal Protein

-There is another point to consider: Meats and other animal proteins contain purines that form uric acid, thereby increasing kidney stones composed of uric acid.
+There is another point to consider: Meats and other animal proteins contain purines that make uric acid, thereby increasing the risk of uric acid stones.

 Calcium and Magnesium